 The internet directory may be updated at any time to include providers who are not one of the ODM-required provider types listed on the charts included with this appendix.
 ODM-required providers must be added to the internet directory within one week of submitting the provider to the MCPN.
 Providers being deleted from the MCP's panel must be deleted from the internet directory within one week of notification from the provider to the MCP.
-Providers being deleted from the MCP's panel must be posted to the internet directory within one week of notification from the provider to the MCP of the deletion.
-These deleted providers must be included in the inserts to the MCP's printed provider directory referenced above.
+Providers being deleted from the MCP's panel must be deleted within one week of notification from the provider to the MCP.
+Providers being deleted from the MCP's panel must be posted to the internet directory within one week of notification from the provider to the MCP.
+Providers being deleted from the provider to the MCP.